International Entrepreneur Rule

 The spouse of a noncitizen entrepreneur granted parole may also be eligible for parole and apply for employment authorization once the spouse is paroled into the United States (see more details above).
 The spouse is only authorized to work if DHS has issued them a Form I-766, Employment Authorization Document.
 Children of entrepreneurs granted parole under this rule are not eligible for employment based on this parole.

-A. USCIS is guided by the DHS regulations at 8 CFR section 212.19.
-We consider ownership interest “substantial” if you (the Form I-941 applicant) have at least a 10% ownership interest in the start-up entity at the time of adjudication of the initial grant of parole, and if you have at least a 5% ownership interest in the start-up entity at the time of adjudication of a subsequent period of re-parole.
+A. We are guided by DHS regulations at 8 CFR section 212.19.
+We consider ownership interest “substantial” if you (the Form I-941 applicant) have at least a 10% ownership interest in the startup entity at the time of adjudication of the initial grant of parole, and if you have at least a 5% ownership interest in the startup entity at the time of adjudication of a subsequent period of re-parole.

 A. See below under Filing Tips and Evidence Checklist for more detailed information.